 - The reduced attention and the lower number of followers that new users successively get decreases the value of the platform for the users.

-The other problem with an influence network is the large number of dummy profiles that get created to increase the “perceived” influence of existing profiles.
+The other problem with an influence network is a large number of dummy profiles that get created to increase the “perceived” influence of existing profiles.
 Twitter has had its fair share of spam with marketplaces like Twiends emerging for ‘trading’ influence.
 Increased noise again circles back to the loop described above.

 So will users start quitting at some point?

 Negative feedback loops of this kind do not kick off a death spiral instantly.
 This is because users join the network in cohorts.
-Users joined Twitter over time and the reduced value of a noisy stream first becomes apparent to users that joined earlier.
+Users joined Twitter over time, and the reduced value of a noisy stream first becomes apparent to users that joined earlier.
 Hence, early adopters start moving on to start with.
 Late adopters stop engaging when they can’t reap enough from the system.
 Over time, the number of users entering the above cycles increases and value to users progressively decreases.
 Also, just like acceleration hits a tipping point, deceleration does too.

 And finally, the new walls may make this more difficult